 Short-term Care: Rehospitalizations

-In Mitchell County Nursing and Rehabilitation Center, 17.98 Percentage of Residents Rehospitalized
+In Mitchell County Nursing and Rehabilitation Center, 11.29% of Residents Rehospitalized

-This metric tracks the number of rehospitalizations per thousand days of short-term resident care.
-Minimizing rehospitalizations during rehabilitation is important to restoring the health of residents.
+This metric is a measure of the number of times residents are rehospitalized per 1,000 days of short-term care.
+Staying out of the hospital during rehabilitation is critical to restoring the physical well-being of patients.

 Nearby Hospitals